hubertlemczak/classable/README.md

 ![Course card.](./readme-assets/course-view.png)

-After the course is created we are taken back to the `/courses` route, which renders a list of courses the user is enroled in.
+After the course is created, we are taken back to the `/courses` route, which renders a list of courses the user is enroled in.
 The course name must be unique but an image does not need to be provided as it will display the default `Classable logo`.

 Let's view our new course!